-His appointment as a Deacon shall also be understood to be election to the Church Council of the Church.
+His appointment as a Deacon shall also be understood to be election to the Church Council of the Church for the duration of his term as a Deacon.

 8.5.4.
 Term of Office

 A Deacon shall serve for a two-year term of office or such other period decided by the Church Council.